MileHacker Logo

 Festivals and Markets

-Christmas Markets: If you enjoy festive atmospheres, visit from late November through December.
+Christmas Markets: If you enjoy festive atmospheres, visit starting in late November to December.
 Birmingham hosts one of the largest German Christmas markets outside Germany.
-Schedules for happenings like the Birmingham International Dance Festival vary, but they usually occur from May to July.
+Schedules for events like the Birmingham International Dance Festival vary, but they generally occur from May to July.
 Check specific festival schedules when planning your trip.

 Year-Round Activities